 Constantinople would not only be sacked and absorbed into the Ottoman Empire, but also renamed “Istanbul,” which it remains today as part of modern Turkey.
 The Hagia Sophia, one of Christendom’s most hallowed churches, was converted into a mosque before being turned into a museum.

-As for Constantine XI himself, his body was never found.
+As for Constantine XI himself, most accounts hold that his body was never found.
 Some accounts report that the Ottomans paraded the head of a man that they thought was Constantine, but it was not recognized by the inhabitants of the city.
 It was likely, as historian Sean Munger suggested in a blog post in 2014, that Constantine likely removed removed royal regalia before he entering the fray (as some accounts reported), leaving the Ottomans with no way of recognizing him among the thousands of dead.
+On May 29, 2022, I reported on one history book that described Constantine XI’s body as having been positively identified by the golden eagles embroidered on his shoes, albeit this version of the story appears to be in the minority.

 Constantine’s death, however, would spark many legends – likely owing to his courage, the inability to find his body, and the sense of loss of the Greek people.
 A legend, similar to some surrounding the legendary King Arthur, has Constantine being rescued by an angel and turned into marble, which will awaken when Christians reconquer Constantinople.
 The legend of Constantine, as I noted earlier, was a rallying cry for the Greeks in their war for independence against the Ottomans in the nineteenth century (Munger, supra).